 About

-I am Artistic Producer of Architect Theatre (currently on hiatus), a Founding Member of both Saga Collectif and Boys in Chairs Collective, and was Artistic Associate with lemonTree creations (2008-2017).
+I am Artistic Producer of Architect Theatre (co-founded with Georgina Beaty), a Founding Member of both Saga Collectif and Boys in Chairs Collective, and was Artistic Associate with lemonTree creations (2008-2017).

-Directing credits include: Access Me (Boys In Chairs Collective), Sycophant (National Theatre School of Canada), Orlando (University of Regina), The Tragedy of Macbeth (SUNY Buffalo State College), Iphigenia and the Furies (On Taurian Land) (Theatre Passe Muraille/Saga Collectif/Architect Theatre/Dora Award Nomination for Directing), Cabaret (Columbia University), and Black Boys (Buddies In Bad Times/Saga Collectif/Tour).
+Directing credits include: The Romeo Initiative (Persephone Theatre), Access Me (Boys In Chairs Collective), Salvage the Wrecked and Sycophant (National Theatre School of Canada), Orlando (University of Regina), The Tragedy of Macbeth (SUNY Buffalo State University), Iphigenia and the Furies (On Taurian Land) (Theatre Passe Muraille/Saga Collectif/Architect Theatre/Dora Award Nomination for Directing), Cabaret (Columbia University), and Black Boys (Buddies In Bad Times/Saga Collectif/Tour).

 Acting credits include: Who’s Afraid of Virginia Woolf?
 (Ekstatika Stage & Screen), Body Politic (lemonTree/Buddies/Dora Award for Outstanding New Play), Liberation Days (Theatre Calgary/Western Canadian Theatre), A God In Need of Help (Tarragon Theatre), The Normal Heart (Studio 180/Buddies In Bad Times Theatre), and As You Like It (Citadel Theatre).